George Gurdjieff: World War II

-Although the flat at 6 Rue des Colonels-Renard was very small for the purpose, he continued to teach groups of pupils throughout World War II.
-Visitors recalled the pantry, stocked with an extraordinary collection of eastern delicacies, which served as his inner sanctum, and the suppers he held with elaborate toasts to "idiots" in vodka and cognac.
-Having cut a physically impressive figure for many years, he was now distinctly paunchy.
-His teaching was now far removed from the original "system", being based on proverbs, jokes and personal interaction, although pupils were required to read, three times if possible, copies of his magnum opus Beelzebub's Tales.
+Although the flat at 6 Rue des Colonels-Renard was very small, he continued to teach groups of pupils there throughout the war.
+Visitors have described his pantry or 'inner sanctum' as being stocked with an extraordinary collection of eastern delicacies.
+The suppers he held included elaborate toasts to 'idiots', drunk with vodka and cognac.
+Having cut a physically impressive figure for many years, he was now paunchy.
+His teaching was now conveyed more directly through personal interaction with his pupils, who were encouraged to study the ideas he had expressed in Beelzebub's Tales.

-His personal business enterprises (he had intermittently been a dealer in oriental rugs and carpets for much of his life, among other activities) enabled him to offer charitable relief to neighbours who had been affected by the difficult circumstances of the war, and it also brought him to the attention of the authorities, leading to a night in the cells.
+His personal business enterprises (including intermittently dealing in oriental rugs and carpets for much of his life, among other activities) enabled him to offer charitable relief to neighbours who had been affected by the difficult circumstances of the war, and it also brought him to the attention of the authorities, leading to a night in the cells.

 Final years

 After the war, Gurdjieff tried to reconnect with his former pupils.
-Ouspensky was reluctant, but after his death (October 1947), his widow advised his remaining pupils to see Gurdjieff in Paris.
+Ouspensky was hesitant, but after his death (October 1947), his widow advised his remaining pupils to see Gurdjieff in Paris.
 J. G. Bennett also visited from England, their first meeting in 25 years.
 Ouspensky's pupils in England had all thought that Gurdjieff was dead.
-They discovered he was alive only after the death of Ouspensky, who had not told them that Gurdjieff was still living.
-They were overjoyed to hear so, and many of Ouspensky's pupils including Rina Hands, Basil Tilley and Catherine Murphy visited Gurdjieff in Paris.
-Hands and Murphy worked on the typing and retyping of the forthcoming book All and Everything.
+They discovered he was alive only after the death of Ouspensky, who had not told them that Gurdjieff, from whom he had learnt of the teaching, was still living.
+They were overjoyed and many of Ouspensky's pupils including Rina Hands, Basil Tilley and Catherine Murphy visited Gurdjieff in Paris.
+Hands and Murphy worked on the typing and retyping for the publication of All and Everything.

 Gurdjieff suffered a second car accident in 1948 but again made an unexpected recovery.

-"[I] was looking at a dying man.
+"I was looking at a dying man.
 Even this is not enough to express it.
 It was a dead man, a corpse, that came out of the car; and yet it walked.
 I was shivering like someone who sees a ghost."

-With iron-like tenacity, he managed to gain his room, where he sat down and said: "Now all organs are destroyed.
+With iron-like tenacity, he managed to get to his room, where he sat down and said: "Now all organs are destroyed.
 Must make new".
 Then, he turned to Bennett, smiling: "Tonight you come dinner.
 I must make body work".
 As he spoke, a great spasm of pain shook his body and blood gushed from an ear.
 Bennett thought: "He has a cerebral haemorrhage.
 He will kill himself if he continues to force his body to move".
 But then he reflected: "He has to do all this.
 If he allows his body to stop moving, he will die.
 He has power over his body".

 After recovering, Gurdjieff finalised plans for the official publication of Beelzebub's Tales and made two trips to New York.
 He also visited the famous prehistoric cave paintings at Lascaux, giving his interpretation of their significance to his pupils.